ihor-delta/delta/README.md

 ## Subject to the right representatives: animals, plants, mushrooms, bacterias

+## Base principles:
+- cooperation, and competition to keep cooperativity
+- equality and unity
+- situative authority principle based on typology of representatives

 ## Base for these Freedoms are Children's Rights, Human Rights, Animal Rights and their implementation is mandatory

 ## Common law: legality in accordance with international laws, social institutions (including countries) laws, morality laws, in accordance with Freedoms, applied to representatives of mankind